nzdavidv/pages/pages/ESXi-part3.md

 ---
 # Overview
 Continued fun in the lab but instead of using VLAN tagging using two seperate NICs.
-One of them is USB-C ethernet interface.
+One of them is USB-C ethernet adapter, plugged into the laptop running ESXi.

 ### Recap where things are at
 - Cisco switch fully configured for the lab. management IP 192.168.30.188